TomasHubelbauer/regex/README.md

 ### Expand syntax highlighting of the regex (both sides) and the JS code prelude

-### Implement the match grid area
+### Make match grid area a list where clicking an item highlights in regex & text

-Clicking on a match selects the regex grid area portion corresponding to it.
+### Refresh the result on text grid area content - reflect in the matches

-### Implement the text grid area
+### Make text grid area into an editor as well and highlight groups/matches in it

 ### Make the grid area titles in HTML not CSS by splitting grid area and editor